beluganos/beluganos/doc/setup-guide-onsl.md

 #### (Step 4) Stop DHCP discovery

 In default settings of ONIE, DHCP discovery will be started.
-Stop DHCP discovery by folowing command:
+Stop DHCP discovery by following command:

 ```
 > onie-discovery-stop